Schwartz–Matsuo syndrome: Treatment

 Surgically correct retinal detachment by scleral buckle or pars plana vitrectomy.
-Prior to surgery, oral or topical anti glaucoma drugs may be used to reduce IOP.
+Prior to surgery, oral or topical antiglaucoma drugs may be used to reduce IOP.
 After surgical correction of the retinal detachment, the condition resolves, aqueous cells disappear and IOP normalizes.
 The condition is not responsive to corticosteroid therapy.

 History

 The Schwartz–Matsuo syndrome was first described by Schwartz in 1973.